Communication and security

 Access type

-Controller and control plane
+Security appliance and control plane

-Access Point and Switches
+Access point and switches

 Corporate devices